 For extra-large holds that are amazing to climb on but eat up a lot of valuable space, they often cover the area near a neighboring T-nut.
 The reason you want as many holds on your wall as possible is for variety.
 If you intend to commit to training, you will quickly realize that once you have set a great problem to train on, you want to link it to another and another.
 So, the more problems you have, the more linkages between them you can have.
 Linking boulder problems gets you more into the power endurance type of training that climbing rope routes require.
 It's also an excellent method of training for overall fitness.

 Below is a photo showing two gaps near the XXL Golfus Slopers in Blue.

-The bottom line is that if you are training to get better, stronger, fitter, and off the couch, the more holds, the better.
+The bottom line is that if you are training to get better and stronger, the more holds there are the better.
 Climbing walls that have themed sloper, crimper, jug, pinch, endurance, and power routes keep your interest going.
 Home climbing walls are limited in space.
 Make the most of that space.